 Until March 2019, Playdots was using another tool to manage their ad networks.
 However, the team began to grow concerned with the large amount of time spent managing their solution.
 “Ads are a significant part of our business, but we are a small studio with one person who manages mediation.
 We needed a solution that we could set up and trust it would impact our business without us needing to manage it all the time.” says Drew McWhorter, product manager for Playdots.
 Furthermore, the team wanted to introduce more brand advertising into Two Dots’ inventory, and felt like their existing network partners may not be up to the task.

 Playdots also noticed upcoming shifts in the ad industry and wanted their new mediation tool to address those in order to set them up for success.
 “The industry is moving towards real time bidding solutions, and we wanted to position Two Dots for growth in advance of those trends.
-Google’s Open Bidding beta was appealing and something that we are testing now.
+Google’s AdMob bidding beta was appealing and something that we are testing now.
 Having a partner we felt confident working on those future tools with was an extremely important part of our decision making process.” says Drew.

 Testing in a new way